 A note played softly triggers a sample recorded from a softly played piano, which has a different tonal colour to a more heavily played note which will be richer and fuller in tonal depth.
 So what this multi-layered sampling technology gives you is a real sense that you can be as much in control of the digital keyboard as you can with the acoustic instrument.
 Technical stuff aside – this just means that you get a really convincing piano sound, partnered with a responsive keyboard – and that’s exactly what you want.

-There are 18 on-board voices and a selection of digital effects, including reverbs that you can customise to create a sound environment that really takes you out of the room and into a much larger space (if you close your eyes!).
+There are 19 on-board voices and a selection of digital effects, including reverbs that you can customize to create a sound environment that really takes you out of the room and into a much larger space (if you close your eyes!).
 This is a keyboard that’s going to offer many hours of playing pleasure.

-With a sturdy and attractive stand in a selection of colours, the PX850 will make a lovely piece of furniture that you can show off to your friends.
+With a sturdy and attractive stand in a selection of colors, the PX870 will make a lovely piece of furniture that you can show off to your friends.

 This has quite a heavy feel to the keyboard – so isn’t necessarily going to suit every learner, but for a sturdy piece of kit that’s going to provide years of enjoyment, I’d definitely recommend this as a contender for best digital upright.

 - You can read our new review of the Casio PX-870 right here, which is the successor to the popular Casio PX-860!

 Below, please take a moment to view some of the best selling digital upright pianos currently available for sale on Amazon (and see how well they compare to the pianos we’ll be discussing throughout this article):

 The Yamaha Arius series of keyboards offer great value for money.
 They have a warm, responsive piano sound and a light keyboard feel, providing an excellent canvas for any learner – all for a fraction of the price of the higher-end Clavinova series digital pianos.